5G-MAG/Standards/index.md

 ## Feedback on Technical Specifications maintained by external SDOs
 5G-MAG maintains this GitHub repository open to the community to provide feedback on specifications, in particular, comments, bug-fixing or request for new features.
 More information can be found at [https://www.5g-mag.com/feedback](https://www.5g-mag.com/feedback).

-To report a bug, request a new feature or express a doubt, please create a [new issue](https://github.com/5G-MAG/Standards/issues/new/choose) with a corresponding template.
-Issues will be regularly reviewed by 5G-MAG according to the following workflows.
 ### 3GPP (Third Generation Partnership Project) Specifications
 - [Issues](https://github.com/5G-MAG/Standards/issues?q=is%3Aopen%20is%3Aissue%20project%3A5g-mag%2F33)
 - [Project Board](https://github.com/orgs/5G-MAG/projects/33)

+> [!TIP]
+> To report a bug, request a new feature or express a doubt, please create a [new issue](https://github.com/5G-MAG/Standards/issues/new/choose) with a corresponding template.
+Issues will be regularly reviewed by 5G-MAG according to the following workflows.

 #### 3GPP SA4 XCHANGE
 5G-MAG and 3GPP SA4 organize regular joint meetings to discuss issues found on standards under development.